The Writers College Copywriting Course tutor MANDY SPEECHLY explains six trends that are directly impacting the copywriting industry.

 2. The Big Idea is even more important

 In 2010 Antwerp Zoo in Belgium created a campaign to increase interest and visitors to the zoo.
 It was based on the actual birth of a baby elephant at the zoo.
-The public were involved throughout the pregnancy via social media and the website.
+The public was involved throughout the pregnancy via social media and the website.
 They were invited to suggest names for the baby and her birth was eventually watched by over 500 000 people.
 That year the numbers of visitors to the zoo increased by 300 000 people.

 3. The consumer is in control